Decoding Arabica’s “expensive” flavor

 - Dry processing: Arabica coffee, after ripening, will be harvested as red.
 After obtaining the dry kernel, this kernel will be taken and roasted.

 - Wet processing: Unlike dry processing, Coffee Arabica, right after harvesting, will be put in water to wash, then brought close to the skin, and then soaked in water to ferment.
-When the mucilage from the flesh between the pods and the coffee beans is wholly removed, the fermentation will end.
+The fermentation will end when the mucilage from the flesh between the pods and the coffee beans is wholly removed.
 Then, bring the kernel to dry until it reaches the proper humidity, then it is roasted and ground.

 - Semi-wet processing: Also known as honey processing.
 This method is more straightforward than wet processing.
 Accordingly, the coffee beans will be soaked and brewed for a shorter time to save the mucus in the fruit pulp and then dried.
 It is called honey processing because, after processing, the semi-wet green coffee beans will have a yellow color like honey.